-We have described a generic nonlinear model for early sensory processing, in which linear responses were squared and then divided by a gain control signal computed as a weighted sum of the squared linear responses of neighboring neurons and a constant.
-The form of this model was chosen to eliminate the type of dependencies that we have observed between responses of pairs of linear receptive fields to natural signals (Fig. 2).
-The parameters of the model (in particular, the weights used to compute the gain control signal) were chosen to maximize the independence of responses to a particular set of signals.
-We demonstrated that the resulting model accounts for a range of sensory nonlinearities in 'typical' cells.
-Although there are quantitative differences among individual cells, the qualitative behaviors we modeled have been observed previously.
-Our model can account for physiologically observed nonlinearities in two different modalities.
+We have described a generic nonlinear model for early sensory processing, in which linear responses are squared and then divided by a gain control signal computed as a weighted sum of the squared linear responses of neighboring neurons and a constant.
+The form of this model is chosen to eliminate the type of dependencies that we have observed between responses of pairs of linear receptive fields to natural signals (Fig. 2).
+The parameters of the model (in particular, the weights used to compute the gain control signal) are chosen to maximize the independence of responses to a particular set of signals.
+We have demonstrated that the resulting model accounts for a range of sensory nonlinearities in "typical" cells.
+Although there are quantitative differences amongst individual cells, the qualitative behaviors we have modeled have been observed in a number of laboratories.
+A remarkable aspect of our model is its ability to account for physiologically observed nonlinearities in two different modalities.
 This suggests a canonical neural mechanism for eliminating the statistical dependencies prevalent in typical natural signals.

-The concept of gain control has been used previously to explain
+The concept of gain control has been used previ-